 The weight of your roof racks is directly related to how much gear you can carry up top, and how badly your vehicle will handle off road.
 The weight of your roof racks is also the biggest factor in keeping your vehicle loaded legally, which we go into further below.

-To find out more about weights, check this out – Roof racks; are you overloaded?
+To find out more about weights, check this out – Roof rack weight limit.

 When you get roof racks, you need to choose a mounting position.
 If you have a Ute, this could be on the Canopy, or it could be on the front part of the vehicle.
 You can mount them forward, in the middle, or right at the back, and there are different benefits for each configuration.